Wool Fetish

 Clinical lineage

 Fabric and garment fetishism has a long pedigree in sexology even though wool specifically is barely studied.
-The broader phenomenon of arousal toward a fabric's material rather than a garment's form was documented early in the discipline.
-Richard von Krafft-Ebing's Psychopathia Sexualis (1886) catalogued cases of attraction to materials such as silk, fur, and velvet, establishing the idea that texture and feel could become an erotic focus in their own right.
-Krafft-Ebing's interest in materials was sharpened by Leopold von Sacher-Masoch's Venus in Furs (1870), the fur-centred novel after whose author he coined "masochism" in 1890; soft animal fibers and pelts have figured in this literature ever since.
-The modern view, set out in the DSM-5 / DSM-5-TR, recognizes fetishistic interest in inanimate objects, including fabrics, as a clinical disorder only when it causes distress or impairment, explicitly noting that most people with atypical sexual interests do not have a mental disorder.
-That framing leaves an ordinary fabric preference like this one outside any diagnosis.
-The precise coinage of "wool fetish" as a distinct label is not well documented and appears to have emerged informally within online texture-appreciation and fashion circles rather than from clinical literature.
+Arousal toward a fabric's material, rather than a garment's form, was documented early.
+Richard von Krafft-Ebing's Psychopathia Sexualis (1886) catalogued cases of attraction to materials such as silk, fur and velvet, establishing that texture and feel could become an erotic focus in their own right.
+That interest in materials was sharpened by Leopold von Sacher-Masoch's Venus in Furs (1870), the fur-centred novel after whose author Krafft-Ebing coined "masochism" in 1890; soft animal fibres and pelts have figured in the literature ever since.
+The modern view, set out in the DSM-5 / DSM-5-TR, treats fetishistic interest in inanimate objects, fabrics included, as a disorder only when it causes distress or impairment, explicitly noting that most people with atypical sexual interests do not have a mental disorder.
+That leaves an ordinary fabric preference like this one outside any diagnosis.
+The precise coinage of "wool fetish" as a distinct label is not documented; it emerged informally within texture-appreciation and fashion circles rather than from clinical writing.

 Cultural & subcultural evolution